mntsx/torch_xa/README.md

 ## Testing

 This repository includes a suite of tests to verify the correctness of various components within **torch_xa**.
-To run the tests, execute:
+To run the tests, navigate to the `tests` directory and execute:

 ```bash
 pytest .